sampopeltonen/Pi64/README.md

 ### Current Status

-The project is a work in progress and **is not yet a fully functional C64 emulator**.
+The project is a work in progress and **is not yet fully functional C64 emulator**.

 Features so far:

-* CPU op-codes work almost 100% but not quite (problem with the V flag in SBC in decimal mode)
+* CPU logic works 99.8% (problem with the V flag in SBC in decimal mode)
 * Illegal op-codes work (according to a test suite)
 * Op-code cycle timing works (according to a test suite)
-* Interrupts work (interrupt sequence might have a small timing problem)
+* Interrupts work (interrupt sequence might have a small timing problem but I'm not sure how to test that reliably)
-* Borders work almost fully (problem is that in 38 column mode borders are off by 1 pixel to right)
+* Borders almost fully work (in 38 column mode borders are off by 1 pixel to the right)
 * Colors work (background, borders, characters...)
 * Screen X and Y scrolling work
 * 4/5 of valid VIC graphics modes work (ECM text mode missing)